slint-ui/slint/docs/language/src/concepts/layouting.md

 Layouts are also defaulting to fill the parent, regardless of their own preferred size.

-Other elements (including custom ones without base) default to using their preferred size.
+Other elements (including custom ones without base) default to using the preferred size or the minimum size (whichever is bigger).

 ### Preferred size